BasicsHome and Search

 This research into their lives was prompted by Dr. James Whetter who lives in the couple's Cornish home; he has a collection of books previously held by the family and inscriptions within them give insights into the family, their work and leisure: 'I became interested in the Phillips because like historians are, they always need to have project on the go, and I thought I could look at the history of my house and the people who have lived here.
 And, of course, one started off with the Phillips who built the place.
 I am beginning to quite identify with Christie in a way.
 Well the house and gardens were her child, her creation and she lived here for the first ten years.
-I came to it with my family in 1964 for a time but it was not until about 1990 that I was here on my own and founded the Roseland Institute.
+I came to it with my family in 1964 for a time but it was not until about 1990 that I was here on my own and founded the Roseland Institute, Centre for Cornish Studies.
 I have been here ever since, nearly 30 years.
 So I have got to love the place, like she did at the start no doubt'.

-Tracing the lives of actors proved to be more challenging than usual - they worked in the provinces as well as London, so moved around a lot; Isabella used her stage name in some cases.
+There are no known living descendants of the couple so this is an opportunity to tell a story that might otherwise remain untold.
+However, tracing the lives of actors proved to be more challenging than usual - they worked in the provinces as well as London, so moved around a lot; Isabella used her stage name in some cases.
 So this piece first describes the account of their lives before they met, their marriage and their later lives; then follows a section outlining the challenges encountered in this research and the sources drawn upon.
 The research was a joint effort with James who both provided unique material that cannot be found in any archive and also purchased various documents that provide further insights into their lives.

 The Phillips family - setting the sceneThe story starts with a book inscription provided by James: